 Because of Ken’s love for animals and children, please send memorial donations to any local SPCA (animal shelter), Creston Pet Adoption and Welfare Society (PAWS) 2805 Lower Wynndel Road, Creston, BC V0B 1G8, Children’s hospital or the Creston New Horizon Seniors Society, 1304 10th Ave North, Creston, BC V0B 1G6.

-To plant a tree in memory of Ken Strader, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ken Strader, please visit Tribute Store

 Services for Ken Strader

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Ken Strader.
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Ken Strader.